B2B keyword research is broken. Here’s how I plan to fix it.

 Note: ContentSage is currently in prototype form, so it’s functional — but not pretty.
 I’ll add more screenshots to this post once our designer has had some time with the tool.

-The inverse keyword research method
+Inverse keyword research

 The old, busted method is to:

-- Generate a huge list of potential keywords of varying degrees of relevance. (~1 hour)
+1. Generate a huge list of potential keywords of varying degrees of relevance.

-- Sift through the (noisy) list, thousands of rows long, to find the keywords relevant to your business and content strategy.
-(5-40 hours)
+2. Sift through the (noisy) list, thousands of rows long, to find the keywords relevant to your business and content strategy.

-- Quickly create a comprehensive list of the topics relevant to your business and content strategy using AI.
+1. Quickly create a comprehensive list of the topics relevant to your business and content strategy using AI.

 Instead of searching for needles in a haystack, you’re the owner of a needle-making machine.